 Why Am I Not Getting Calls From Google Ads?

-There are many reasons why you are not getting any phone calls from the Google ads, such as you’re targeting the wrong audience, your campaign isn’t set up well, your ads don’t have a clear call-to-action and much more.
+There are many reasons why you are not getting phone calls from Google ads, such as you’re targeting the wrong audience, your campaign isn’t set up well, your ads don’t have a clear call to action, and more.

-It is one such challenge while running a Google ad campaign.
+Running a Google ad campaign presents one such challenge.
 Many people focus on getting clicks, but what matters for a business is building real, meaningful conversations.

 Discover the challenges and solutions in getting calls from Google Ads Campaigns and how to optimize the ads to get more calls.